needle-tools/needle-engine-support/documentation/deployment.md

   ![20220920-104629_Create_a_new_project_-_itch io_-_Google_Chrome-needle](https://user-images.githubusercontent.com/5083203/191212661-f626f0cb-bc8e-4738-ad2c-3982aca65f39.png)
 6) Select ``This file will be played in the browser``
   ![image](https://user-images.githubusercontent.com/5083203/191212967-00b687f3-bf56-449e-880c-d8daf8a52247.png)
-7) Save your itch page and view
+7) Save your itch page and view the itch project page.
+  It should now load your Needle Engine project 😊

 ### Troubleshooting itch.io